Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Key Takeaways

-• Dispatch automation replaces manual decision-making with AI-driven logic, reducing planning time from hours to seconds and improving operational efficiency.
+• For enterprise logistics teams in retail, 3PL, FMCG, and healthcare: Dispatch automation replaces manual decision-making with AI-driven logic, reducing planning time from hours to seconds and improving operational efficiency.

-• Real-time route optimization and dynamic resource allocation significantly reduce fuel costs, delivery times, and failed delivery attempts.
+• Real-time route optimization and dynamic resource allocation significantly reduce fuel costs, delivery times, and failed delivery attempts—with AI-powered dispatch cutting costs by up to 53%.

-• Automated dispatch systems improve customer experience through accurate ETAs, real-time tracking, and proactive communication.
+• Automated dispatch systems improve customer experience through accurate ETAs, real-time tracking, and proactive communication—capabilities that enterprise customers now expect as standard.

-• AI-powered dispatch enables logistics operations to scale without proportional increases in manpower or coordination effort.
+• AI-powered dispatch enables logistics operations to scale without proportional increases in manpower or coordination effort, a critical advantage as 59% of companies plan to upgrade optimization software in the next two years.

-• The biggest impact comes from combining automation with human oversight, creating a hybrid model that balances efficiency with flexibility.
+• The biggest impact comes from combining automation with human oversight, creating a hybrid model that balances efficiency with flexibility for edge cases and complex exceptions.

 Understanding Dispatch Automation